michaelcheny/michaelcheny.github.io/_posts/2020-01-25-react_hooks.markdown

 };
 ```

 This resulted in a component that became much easier to work with, especially if I decided to add more in more complex logic. `const [gifs, setGifs] = useState([]);` Over here, we declare a new state variable, called `gifs` and set it to an empty array.
-The second variable `setGifs` can be named whatever we want, but it if convention to name it the same as our first one, with a prefix of `set`, and this variable replaces `this.setState` from our classical component.
-With the `setState()` Hook, it is a lot easier to update the state of `gifs`, we just simply pass in the new value of `gifs` into `setGifs("just shove it in here")`.
+The second variable `setGifs` can be named whatever we want, but it is convention to name it the same as our first one, with a prefix of `set`, and this variable replaces `this.setState` from our classical component.
+With Hooks, it is a lot easier to update the state of `gifs`, we just simply pass in the new value of `gifs` into `setGifs("just shove it in here")`.

 Example: